getporter/proposals/pep/005-mixins-are-bundles.md

 ## Open Questions

 ### Should plugins be distributed as bundles too?
-This would require additional design for how to communicate with the grpc service inside the bundle.
+This would require additional design for how to communicate with the gRPC service inside the bundle.
 Let's look into it but keep it out of scope for this proposal.